PhilJay/MPAndroidChart/README.md

 For a **detailed documentation**, please refer the [**Wiki**](https://github.com/PhilJay/MPAndroidChart/wiki).

-**Other:**
- - <code>saveToGallery(String title)</code>: Saves the current chart state as an image to the gallery.
- - <code>saveToPath(String title, String pathOnSD)</code>: Saves the current chart state as an image to the specified path.
- - <code>setScaleMinima(float x, float y)</code>: Sets the minimum scale factors for x- and y-axis.
-If set for example to 3f, the user will not be able to fully zoom out.
- - <code>centerViewPort(int xIndex, float val)</code>: This method makes it possible to aim the center of the view (what you can see from the chart) to a specific position inside the chart, described by the index on the x-axis and the value on the y-axis.
-This also works very well in combination with the `setScaleMinima(...)` method.
- - <code>fitScreen()</code>: Resets all zooming and dragging and makes the chart fit exactly it's bounds.

 **Displaying / styling legends:**

 By default, all chart types support legends and will automatically generate and draw a legend after setting data for the chart.
 If a legend should be drawn or not can be enabled/disabled using the